|The Barnabas Ministry

 The core of Cialdini's thesis is that each of

-principles of persuasion work because most of the time
+these principles of persuasion work because most of the

-thinking to each and every thing we come across every
+to each and every thing we come across every day, we use

-to make our lives simpler and guide our decision-making.
+these basic themes) to make our lives simpler and guide

 One of the many studies I got a kick out of reading about was his discussion of toy marketing around Christmas.
 People in the toy business like the Christmas spike in sales, but they'd also like to make it last more throughout the year.
 Cialdini cites an incident where he discovers that toy makers market a certain toy to create a demand, but then deliberately under-produce the toy prior to Christmas.
 Parents promise their kids this toy for Christmas but can't find it in stores.
 So, they buy a bunch of other toys (that the kid doesn't even really want!) to make up for it, and then (surprise!) in January or February the elusive, much desired toy is now available.
 People go off to finally buy this elusive toy out of a desire to be consistent with what they promised their kids-- and toy companies sold a bunch of toys in December that nobody really wanted in addition to the much-coveted toy.
 Like many other techniques used by compliance professionals, this is a hybrid using both the consistency and scarcity principles to manipulate people.In each chapter, Cialdini also discusses ways to say "no" to these forms of influence.
 The problem with saying "no" is that the rules usually work and are good for us, and we tend to follow them automatically.
 So we've got to be alert to when the rules are being manipulated or the stimulus is fake.
 In a nutshell, we are less likely to be duped by some technique if we separate the idea being pushed from all of the other trappings.
 For example, do we really want the afore-mentioned "second best toys" in the first place, or do we get duped into getting them because we've been manipulated?